 Sense Rugby was founded in October 2015 by Paediatric Occupational Therapist, Carlien Parahi and Australian Rugby Sevens Olympian, Jesse Parahi.

-Sense Rugby is a rugby based Occupational Therapy program that was designed to help kids who usually find it difficult to be part of a sports team.
+Sense Rugby is a rugby based Occupational Therapy program designed to help kids who usually find it difficult to be part of a sports team.
 There are many reasons why kids may struggle to find success and enjoyment in sport.
 We are here to help you get to the bottom of it and send them on their way to success.
 Most of the kids we work with live with some of the following developmental delays and conditions:

 - Autism Spectrum Disorder